Citizenship Washington Focus (CWF)

-- Youth delegates will engage in two pre-recorded training webinars that will be available for viewing on the 4-H events website under CWF.
+- Youth delegates will take part in two pre-recorded training webinars that will be available for viewing on the 4-H events website under CWF.

 - Registration/check-in 8:30 a.m. followed by required pre-conference workshop at the Farmington Regional Extension Office

-Please note that this conference begins with the pre-workshop held in Farmington and ends with the delegation returning from Washington D.C. via bus transportation.
+Please note that this conference begins with the pre-workshop held in Farmington and ends with the delegation returning from Washington D.C. via chartered bus.
 All youth delegates and chaperones are expected to follow this itinerary.
 Other departure dates and travel arrangements will not be accepted.